hakanayata/hakanayata/README.md

 ## Hi there!
 I'm Hakan, an aspiring software developer with a background in civil engineering.
-Currently coding my final project as part of an online course that I'm taking from Harvard University ([CS50’s Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/))
+Currently looking for a job.

 ## Projects
 - [Refuel Tracker](https://refuel-tracker.hakanayata.com), a full-fledged web application that helps users to keep track of their refuel transactions.